On the Uniqueness and Stability of the Equilibrium Price in Quasi-Linear Economies: Discussion

-However, the above is the argument when $y^j$ is differentiable at $p^*$.
-Actually, our assumption P is too weak and can only prove the continuity of $y^j$.
-Hence, we use approximation by using mollifier, which is frequently used in Fourier analysis.
-As is well known, when a convex function is approximated by a convolution of this with a mollifier, then the approximate function becomes a smooth convex function.
-Using this approximation for the profit function $\pi^j(p)$, we can obtain the `approximated' profit function, and using this function, we construct a smooth approximation of the excess demand function that satisfies (\ref{EXCESS}), and applying the above theorem, we obtain the desired result.
+The above argument can apply only when $y^j$ is differentiable at $p^*$.
+Actually, our Assumption P is too weak and can only prove the continuity of $y^j$.
+Hence, we use approximation by using {\bf mollifier}, which is frequently used in Fourier analysis.
+As is well known, when a convex function is approximated by a convolution with a mollifier, the approximate function becomes a smooth convex function.
+Using this approximation for the profit function $\pi^j(p)$, we can obtain the `approximated' profit function, and using this function, we construct a smooth approximation of the excess demand function whose derivative is negative definite on the space of all vectors normal to $p^*$.
+Applying the above arguments, we obtain the desired result.

-However, in order to perform this approximation properly, it must be shown first that the set of equilibrium prices is discrete.
-And local stability is crucial to show this fact.
-As can be easily seen, if every equilibrium price is locally stable, then the set of equilibrium prices is discrete under appropriate normalization.
+However, in order to perform this approximation properly, it must first be shown that the set of normalized equilibrium prices is discrete.
+Local stability is crucial in demonstrating this fact.
+If every equilibrium price is locally stable, the set of normalized equilibrium prices is discrete.
 Therefore, we first show that every equilibrium price is locally stable, and then use the above logic to derive the result.
-This is why local stability became necessary for the derivation of our result.
+This is why local stability is necessary for the derivation of our result.